 …Let’s talk about lychgates.

-Sheila’s grandparents emigrated to London from Suriname via the Netherlands in the 1900s, and had moved from Amsterdam to London to Pagham-on-Sea, East Sussex, by the early 1920s, back when a lot of shifters, undead and others chose to be open about their identities for various reasons post-WWI.
+Mrs Sheila Azeman’s grandparents emigrated to London from Suriname via the Netherlands in the 1900s, and had moved from Amsterdam to London to Pagham-on-Sea, East Sussex, by the early 1920s, back when a lot of shifters, undead and others chose to be open about their identities for various reasons post-WWI.
+Sheila married Bilal “Bill” Ahamed Azeman (a werewolf) and is now part of the werewolf community – she’s also a lychgate, which may be mentioned in werewolf-centred stories but wasn’t mentioned in The Crows.
+She is not herself a member of the undead community, being a living werewolf, so she uses her married name and a lychgate name, but some people use only the lychgate name and have their names legally changed.

 Many of the newly undead wouldn’t use their previous life-names after their deaths out of fear they might harm their loved ones, and the population of recently undead (most of whom were severely traumatised) exploded dramatically from 1915 onwards.